 Categories of Services Accessed Households Receiving Housing Assistance within the Operating Year Outcome Indicator 1.
 Has a housing plan for maintaining or establishing stable on-going housing.
-673 Support for Stable Housing 2.
-Has contact with case manager/benefits counselor consistent with the schedule specified in client's individual service plan 268 Access to Support 3.
-Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan, 227 Access to Health Care Has accessed and can maintain medical insurance/assistance.
-98 Access to Health Care 5.
+892 Support for Stable Housing 2.
+Has contact with case manager/benefits counselor consistent with the schedule specified in client's individual service plan 736 Access to Support Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan, 446 Access to Health Care 4.
+Has accessed and can maintain medical insurance/assistance.
+353 Access to Health Care 5.
 Successfully accessed or maintained qualification for sources of income.
-334 Sources of Income management counseting services.
-Those This merades jobs ered and by this project sponsor of obtained out side this ageney.
-Categories of Services Accessed Number of Households that Outcome Obtained Employment Indicator Total number of households that obtained an income-producing job 9 Sources of Income
+332 Sources of Income

-1B.
 Number of Households Obtaining Employment